| | |

 repeat stale positions if the operator does not remain in motion

 throughout the survey.
+If using a

 bluetooth GPS receiver, follow the manufacturer's and Microsoft's